You may have heard the term before, but what is a hybrid estate agent?

 It’s a very good question, the answer to which may not be quite as straight-forward as you think.

 Since online estate agents came on the scene a few years ago, ‘hybrid agents’ is a term that has been bounced around quite a lot.
 Using our experience, we’ll try to answer this question for you.

-So, let’s start by trying to answer the question ‘what is a hybrid estate agent?’
+But, let’s start by trying to answer the question ‘what is a hybrid estate agent?’